 Responsibility for Observers

 The Commission shall establish a regional observer and/or electronic monitoring program no later than its 9th Commission meeting.
-Until the Commission establishes an observer and/or electronic monitoring program, a Commission Member, or Cooperating non-Contracting Party, is responsible for the deployment of independent, impartial, and qualified observers to fulfill the requirements of this measure.
+Until the Transshipment Observer Program enters into force, a Commission Member, or Cooperating non-Contracting Party, is responsible for the deployment of independent, impartial, and qualified observers to fulfill the requirements of this measure.
+Once this program enters into force, paragraphs 27, 28, 32-34 of this measure shall be superseded by the provisions of the new program.

 An observer is deemed to be independent, impartial, and qualified if the observer: